ShannonWetnight/gameshelf/README.md

 ## Usage
 1. Upload folders to the GameShelf directory (your mounted storage).
 2. View and/or download zipped folders from the web UI.

+## Roadmap
+View the [roadmap](https://github.com/ShannonWetnight/gameshelf/blob/main/ROADMAP.md) for a list of features worth considering for GameShelf.